 - Checking account required — To qualify for a LendUp loan, you must have a checking account that accepts electronic transfers.

-- Returned payment fee — If a payment is returned by your bank, LendUp may charge you a one-time returned check fee of $15.
+- Returned payment fee — If a payment is returned by your bank, LendUp may charge you a one-time returned check fee of up to $15.

 - Cash for unexpected expenses — You may want to consider LendUp if you need funding and can’t get it elsewhere.